dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 ## Helper Functions

-The return* value of a function can be used into another function via `function declaration`.
-In this case, the latter function can be called a `helper function`
+The **return** value of a function can be used into another function via `function declaration`.
+In this case, the latter function can be called a `helper function`.

 E.g.: